astandre/cb-compose-engine-ms/docs/source/index.rst

 Compose-Engine
 =================

-This microservice is used to identify the requirements of an intent, provide options to complete information and return answer if the intent is completed.
+This microservice is  intended to communicate with other services in order to determine intents and entities to retrieve the answer for the channel.

 Check also th API description here: